 As one of the most expensive assets your company will likely purchase, a fleet vehicle (or many of them) is a big investment.
-Likewise, you want to get the best value possible up front while still getting the right car, truck, van etc. for the job at hand.
+Likewise, you want to get the best value possible up front while still getting the right car, truck, or van for the job at hand.

 When deciding what parameters and features your fleet vehicle must have, try not to eliminate viable alternatives.
 Consider the scope of what the car or truck will be used for, what options are necessary and where there might be some breathing room.

-Work directly with Fleet Sales representatives
+2. Work directly with fleet sales representatives

-This may sound like a no brainer, but there is a distinctive difference between a typical sales department and that which solely focuses on fleet vehicles.
+This may sound like a no-brainer, but there is a distinctive difference between a typical sales department and that which solely focuses on fleet vehicles.
 Those in fleet sales tend to be more straightforward and no-nonsense.
-Their job is to move volume.
-They work with smaller margins and usually handle financing directly.
+Their job is to move volume, so they work with smaller margins and usually handle financing directly.

-Drive all of the options first
+3. Drive all your options first

-During the test drive process, take good notes.
-If you have a lengthy list, they might all run together after a while.
-Put your shoes in the drivers that will be using these vehicles day in and day out.
+During the test drive process, take good notes, because if you test drive multiple vehicles, they might all run together.
+Put yourself in the shoes of the drivers that will be using these vehicles day in and day out.
 Will they be comfortable, safe, etc. and be able to perform their jobs effectively?

-Check around for the best pricing
+4. Check around for the best pricing

-Know what incentives and discounts are available
+5. Know what incentives and discounts are available

 As you might imagine, quantity has a lot to do with available discounts.
 This isn’t the whole story, however.
 Preferred pricing, as it’s known, is open in many cases to business owners who purchase or lease as few as five vehicles.

-Each manufacturer also sets their own required quantity for Fleet purchasing:
+Each manufacturer also sets their own required quantity for fleet purchasing.
 General Motors requires businesses to buy or lease five or more new vehicles in a 12-month period.
 Toyota asks that a company operate or plan to operate 10 or more, but those 10 can be a mix of vehicles from different manufacturers.
 Honda’s fleet sales have no quantity restrictions.